...

 Key Takeaways

-Standard homeowners and renters policies often cap personal property payouts at $1,000 to $2,500 for luxury items — typically far below what most designer bags cost today.
+• Standard homeowners and renters policies often cap personal property payouts at $1,000 to $2,500 for luxury items — typically far below what most designer bags cost today

-Scheduling each bag individually under a valuable articles policy or endorsement can insure it for full appraised replacement value.
+• Scheduling each bag individually under a valuable articles policy or endorsement can insure it for full appraised replacement value

-Getting a professional luxury goods appraisal before buying coverage is essential — without it, your insurer has limited basis for a fair payout.
+• Getting a professional luxury goods appraisal before buying coverage is essential — without it, your insurer has limited basis for a fair payout

-Annual premiums for dedicated handbag coverage often run 1% to 2% of appraised value, making protection relatively affordable compared to potential loss.
+• Annual premiums for dedicated handbag coverage often run 1% to 2% of appraised value, making protection relatively affordable compared to potential loss

 Your Chanel Classic Flap was in the passenger seat for six minutes while you ran a quick errand.
 Car was locked.
 You were fast.
 And somehow, it was gone.

+That bag cost $9,800 when you bought it two years ago.
+Today it sells for closer to $12,500 on authenticated resale platforms.
+Your homeowners insurance, after the deductible, offers you $1,500.
 That gap — between what a bag is genuinely worth and what a standard policy pays — is the entire reason designer handbag insurance exists.
-And for collectors carrying five-figure pieces in daily rotation, closing that gap has become increasingly important.
+For collectors carrying five-figure pieces in daily rotation, closing that gap has become increasingly important.

 Why Standard Home Policies Often Leave Luxury Bags Exposed